openshift/training/beta-3-setup.md

     Hello, Sinatra!

 If you want to be fancy, try it in your browser!

+You'll note above that there is a route involving "router.default.local".
+If you remember, when creating the application from the web console, there was a section for "route".
+In the future the router will provide more configuration options for default domains and etc. Currently, the "default" domain for applications is "router.default.local", which is most likely unusable in your environment.

 #### Implications of Quota enforcement
 Quotas have implications one may not immediately realize.
 As `root` assign a